ZhangGroup-JLU/UAV-Multi-source-Image-Fusion/README.md

-# Identification and Thermal Characteristics of Linear Discontinuities on a High-steep Slope Using UAV with Thermal Infrared Imager
+# Exposed Linear Discontinuity Recognition on a High Steep Slope Using UAV Multi-source Image Fusion

-Original experimental images of the research paper "Identification and Thermal Characteristics of Linear Discontinuities on a High-steep Slope Using UAV with Thermal Infrared Imager".
+Original experimental images of the research paper "Exposed Linear Discontinuity Recognition on a High Steep Slope Using UAV Multi-source Image Fusion".
 Here we provide the data link below and one can download our experimental data with the website.

 Baidu Disk link: https://pan.baidu.com/s/1YpIoh9Z-JczWy92IR_-Jeg?pwd=2580